 - Publicly show your interest in supporting a diverse environment in science.
-Make a point of showing your commitment to the cause on websites and promotion materials, and include content about diversity in your talks; - Make texts, tests and guides about inclusion for your team; - Promote periodic debates on topics connected to diversity, including the personal discomfort that the actions for committing to diversity may cause; - Use the code of conduct as a permanent discussion forum, fostering critical thinking and reflection on successes and failures in the pursuit of cultural change; - Encourage the group to map out and share best practices from other groups in the same field of research; - Identify someone on the team with talent worth integrating and investing in their training and fostering.
+Make a point of showing your commitment to the cause on websites and promotion materials, and include content about diversity in your talks; - Make texts, tests and guides about inclusion for your team; - Promote periodic debates on topics connected to diversity, including the personal discomfort that the actions for committing to diversity may cause; - Use the code of conduct as a permanent discussion forum, fostering critical thinking and reflection on successes and failures in the pursuit of cultural change;

+2.2 Actions for raising the team's awareness of cultural change

+- Encourage the group to map out and share best practices from other groups in the same field of research: - Identify someone on the team with talent worth integrating and investing in their training and fostering.
 It is not unusual for segregation of black people and women to occur in a diverse group.
-It will be up to the leadership to correct any problems that may occur, optimize other people's reception and guarantee equal spaces and opportunities for team members; - Propose a mentoring dynamic between members of different backgrounds in the same field of work to equalize experiences and adjust for disadvantages resulting from systematic under-representation.
+It will be up to the leadership to correct any problems that may occur, optimize other people's reception and guarantee equal spaces and opportunities for team members: - Propose a mentoring dynamic between members of different backgrounds in the same field of work to equalize experiences and adjust for disadvantages resulting from systematic under-representation.